callmera-cc/callmera.cc/content/Chastity/Locktober 2024.md

 Also thinking about if I allow cumming while locked,

-Useing a vibrator is out of the question; to easy
+Using a vibrator is out of the question; to easy

-But maybe anal play, ball busting, or phantom strokeing.
+But maybe anal play, ball busting, or phantom stroking.

 It would be really hot to cum from sucking off a toy...

-# Locktober2024- day 2
+# Locktober 2024 - day 2

 Again slept fine in my cage, so that's great a good sign of things to come